• Skip to primary navigation

 • Prep the kohlrabi.
 Trim the stems off the kohlrabi and the peel them — either with a vegetable peeler or a paring knife.
 (You can save the stems for another use, like making vegetable stock.)
 About ½ inch should be cut off each end, and then roughly chop them into approximately 1 inch cubes.
 These do not have to be pretty as they well be puréed later — the important thing is that all be about the same size, so they cook evenly.
 Remove about 1 cup of the chopped Kohlrabi and cut into a smaller dice.
 Set both aside, separately.

 • Cook onions, garlic and some of the kohlrabi.
-Coat the bottom of a large pot (approximately 4 quart), with olive oil and place it over medium-low heat.
+Coat the bottom of a large pot (at least 4 quart), with olive oil and place it over medium-low heat.
 Add the onions and garlic and cook until soft, about 7 minutes.
 Then add the roughly chopped Kohlrabi (not the smaller dice), to the pot and stir to blend.
 Mixing often, saute for about 7 minutes.

 • Add wine, lemon juice, stock and herbs and cook.
 Add the wine, lemon juice, vegetable stock, thyme sprigs and bay leaves to the pot, and stir to blend.
 Turn the heat to high and bring to a boil.
 Then, cover the pot, turn the heat to low, and let it simmer until the Kohlrabi is soft, about 40 minutes.